Rutgers-Eagleton Washington Internship Award Program

 Do I need to have an internship in place before I apply?

 No. Applicants are not required to have an internship in place at the time of application.
 Awardees must submit verification of internship positions to Eagleton once they confirm their award acceptance.
-All internships must take place in person at the internship placement location in Washington, D.C. at least four days per week during the summer of 2023 to be eligible for the award, with a strong preference for placements in government or the non-profit sector.
+All internships must take place in person at the internship placement location in Washington, D.C. at least three days per week during the summer of 2026 to be eligible for the award.

 I have a paid internship.
 Can I apply?